 About the Test

-The Analytical Writing Assessment is designed to measure your ability to think critically and to communicate your ideas.
-It consists of one 30-minute essay for which you will be asked to analyze the reasoning behind a given argument and write a critique of that argument.
+- Analytical Writing Assessment (30 minutes, 1 essay) - Measures your ability to think critically and communicate your ideas.
+You will analyze the reasoning behind a given argument and write an essay critiquing that argument.
 You are not being asked to present your own views on the subject.

-Taking practice tests will help you understand your current skill levels and where you need to focus your study efforts.
-For any areas in which you find yourself deficient, consider taking one of the many test-prep courses available either online or in a live, group format.
+Taking practice tests will help you determine your current skill levels and where to focus your study efforts.
+To mitigate your weaknesses, consider taking one of the many GMAT-prep courses available either online or in a live, group format.
 Most GMAT test takers start preparing three to six months before the actual test date.
-Think about you can best prepare, given your discipline, motivation and personal preferences.

 Scores and Reports